chaosz5050/Empyrion-Helper/README.md

 ### Performance
 - **Update interval** - Increase `update_interval` for slower servers
 - **Large servers** - Entity loading may take time with many structures
+- **Entity list** - Sometimes it happens that your entity list looks corrupt.
+Just restart the app and it will load correctly
+- **Saving changes from the config editor** - When you hit Save it can appear that the application hangs, this is not the case, just wait.
+I wil try to improve this

 ## Community & Support